Updated: March 28th, 2019

 - If you have to wear all the clothes you’re bringing with you to save money on luggage fees, you’ll thank me for this piece of advice.

 However, there are exceptions to this rule.
-Flights from the U.S. to Europe on Wow and Norwegian are, at the very least, 5 hours long.
+Flights from the U.S. to Europe on Norwegian are, at the very least, 5 hours long.
 These planes tend to be more comfortable (with cushioned seats that recline and adult-sized tray tables) but often still suffer the lack of entertainment.
 Plus, when flying over the Atlantic Ocean, YOU AIN’T GOT NO CHOICE, SUCKA!

 DON’T ASSUME THEY ARE THE CHEAPEST.